natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 mailfail someone@example.com,somebody@example.com /some/command --that -might fail
 ```

+For more detailed usage info, run `mailfail --help`.

 You might need to inspect the command's output on occasion if system mail isn't configured correctly or
 if you just need to inspect the output of a successful command that wasn't emailed.
-So `mailfail` always logs the script's output to a file in addition to emailing it on failure.
+So `mailfail` always logs the script's output to a file in addition to sending an email notification on failure.

 For cron jobs, another way you can approach this problem is to configure cron to send out emails if a job has any output,
 and design your scripts so that they never output anything during a successful run.